Q-101: Where can I find a complete replacement gun for Clarke 130 EN MIG welder, including the gun liner etc.?

 Q-175: I'm trying to weld and it¹s just sputtering.
 Any idea why?

-The wire feed is probably set too high for the specific voltage you are at.
-What are your settings and diameter?
+The wire feed could be set too high for the specific voltage you are at.
+Give us a call at (970) 472-7056 to speak with a Technical Service technician to discuss your settings and diameter.

-Gas isn¹t required for this particular SKU, although you may use gas if you¹d like.
+Gas isn¹t required for Forney ITEM# 42300, although you may use gas if you¹d like.

 Q-178: What is the correct wire diameter range on the 270 MIG, 210 MIG, 140 MIG, and 190 MIG?